jvanoosten/churnrisk/README.md

 ### Project Setup

-Start by cloning this project on your desktop.
+Start by cloning this project on your desktop and changing to the churnrisk directory.

 `git clone https://github.com/jvanoosten/churnrisk.git`

+`cd churnrisk`

-At the IBM Cloud Resource List screen, select the Watson Studio service and push the `Get Started` button.
+Now go to the IBM Cloud and start at Resource List screen, select the Watson Studio service and push the `Get Started` button.

 ![Get Started](images/WatsonStudioGetStarted.png)

-Use the Quick Navigation link to go to the `Deployment spaces`.
-For a name, specify `churnrisk_deployment_space`.
+Use the Quick Navigation link to go to the `Deployment spaces` and select the option  For a name, specify `churnrisk_deployment_space`.
 Select the cloud object storage and watson machine learning services that you want associated with the space.

 ![Create space](images/create_deployment_space.png)